atefemran/AuE893-Turtlebot_Autonomous_Maneuvers_Project/README.md

 		Kartik Loya
 		Ziyue Feng

-## Final Project
+## Project Overview

-	The final project is an obstacle course which has to be implemented by Turtlebot3 using ROS.
-It is first implemented in the Gazebo and then the real world.
-It mainly contains of 4 maneouvers.
+The project is ROS based using the Turtlebot3 Burger in simulation (Gazebo) and real-world environments to go through a prespecified course in which the TurtleBot will have to deal with 4 maneouvers:

 1. Wall follower and Obstacle avoidance
    Turtlebot maintains safe front distance from obstacle and maneuvers through course until it finds yellow lanes.
 In this it manipulates Lidar values for the design of controller.

 3. Line following
    Turtlebot follows the yellow line using image processor (open-cv package).
 The controller uses lane centroid to control the angular speed of the bot.

 4. Traffic sign detection
    Darknet package is used for traffic sign detection.
 Traffic sign callback functions stop the turtlebot for 3 seconds.

 5. April Tag follower
    April_ros package is used to detect apriltags and then its co-ordinates are used to design the controller for tracking the april tag

 This project is dependent on the following packages:
 1. [Turtlebot3 package](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)